fenggeHu/indicator/src/main/java/indicator/trend_indicators.md

 #### Vortex Indicator

-The [Vortex](https://pkg.go.dev/github.com/cinar/indicator#Vortex) function provides two oscillators that capture positive and negative trend movement.
-A bullish signal triggers when the positive trend indicator crosses above the negative trend indicator or a key level.
-A bearish signal triggers when the negative trend indicator crosses above the positive trend indicator or a key level.
+The [Vortex](https://pkg.go.dev/github.com/cinar/indicator#Vortex) function provides two oscillators that capture positive and negative trendEnum movement.
+A bullish signal triggers when the positive trendEnum indicator crosses above the negative trendEnum indicator or a key level.
+A bearish signal triggers when the negative trendEnum indicator crosses above the positive trendEnum indicator or a key level.

 ```
 +VM = Abs(Current High - Prior Low)